By Genomelink

 Nick Cannon

-Nicholas Scott Cannon (born Oct 8, 1980) is an American comedian, TV host, actor, and rapper.
-He gained fame on Nickelodeon's All That and went on to host Wild 'n Out, America's Got Talent, and The Masked Singer.
-Cannon has also acted in films like Drumline and released music singles.
+Nicholas Scott Cannon (October 8, 1980 - ) is an American comedian, television presenter, actor, and rapper.
+He rose to fame on Nickelodeon's All That and went on to host shows like Wild 'n Out, America's Got Talent, and The Masked Singer.
+Cannon has also appeared in films like Drumline and Love Don't Cost a Thing.
+As a musician, he had commercial success with his 2003 single "Gigolo."
+Cannon is known for his diverse talents and entertaining presence in the entertainment industry.

 Kay Cannon

-Kay Cannon (born Aug 21, 1974) is an American screenwriter, producer, director, and actress known for her work on the Pitch Perfect film series and the comedy film Blockers.
-She has also written and produced for TV shows like 30 Rock and New Girl, showcasing her talent in both film and television.
+Kay Cannon (born Aug 21, 1974) is an American screenwriter, producer, director, and actress best known for her work on the Pitch Perfect film series (2012–2017) and the comedy film Blockers (2018).
+She also wrote and produced for TV series like 30 Rock and New Girl.
+Cannon won multiple awards for her writing on 30 Rock and made her directorial debut with Blockers.
+She is set to direct a musical reimagining of Cinderella for Sony Pictures.
+Cannon's creative talents have made her a prominent figure in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.